discourse/rails_failover/README.md

 Redis.new(host: "127.0.0.1", port: 6379, replica_host: "127.0.0.1", replica_port: 6380, connector: RailsFailover::Redis::Connector))
 ```

-Callbacks can be registered when the master connection is down and when it is up.
+Callbacks can be registered when the primary connection is down and when it is up.

 ```
-RailsFailover::Redis.register_master_up_callback do
+RailsFailover::Redis.register_primary_up_callback do
   # Switch site to read-only mode
 end

-RailsFailover::Redis.register_master_down_callback do
+RailsFailover::Redis.register_primary_down_callback do
   # Switch site out of read-only mode
 end
 ```